mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 # and then run
 $ ./themes/blowfish/node_modules/tailwindcss/lib/cli.js -c ./themes/blowfish/tailwind.config.js -i ./themes/blowfish/assets/css/main.css -o ./assets/css/compiled/main.css --jit -w
 ```
-This second command will start a watcher on your site and will update your CSS whenever you make a change that requires it.
+This second command will start a watcher on your site and will update your CSS whenever you make a change to the code that requires new css elements.

 ### Add General Pages (Contact, etc)